cproctor/bba/README.md

     pelican content -s settings.local.py

+If you still have the server running, you'll see the new site when you reload it in your browser.

 ## Publishing changes

-Once you are happy with your changes, you need to build the site for publication, push it to Stanford's servers, and commit your work into the repository.
-Use the following commands--though make sure you replace `cproctor` with your own SUNetID.
+Once you are happy with your changes, you need to commit your work back to the repository, build the site for publication, and push it to Stanford's servers.
+Make sure you replace `cproctor` with your own SUNetID.
 (You will only be able to do this if you have access to the course directory.)

     git status
     git add [whichever files you changed]
     git commit -m "A message explaining what I changed" git push
+    pelican content -s settings.published.py
-    rsync -r output/* cproctor@rice.stanford.edu:/afs/.ir.stanford.edu/class/educ211/WWW
+    rsync -r output_published/* cproctor@rice.stanford.edu:/afs/.ir.stanford.edu/class/educ211/WWW